Historic Preservation

 Step 1: Determining Eligibility

-All projects that involve exterior alterations (i.e. siding, windows, new additions, etc.) require an evaluation of the property’s historic status prior to any development review.
+All projects that involve exterior alterations (i.e., new roof, new siding, new windows, new additions, etc.) require an evaluation of the property’s historic status prior to any development review.
 Eligibility criteria are established in the City’s Historic Preservation Ordinance.
-For those properties not found to qualify as historically significant, a written statement is prepared by the City called a “Determination of Ineligibility.”
+For properties not found to qualify as historically significant, the City prepares a written statement called a “Determination of Ineligibility.”
+Properties found to be historically significant are listed on the Inventory of Historic Resources.

 Step 2: Design Review

 Projects involving properties that are listed on the Inventory of Historic Resources require review by the City’s Historic Preservation Consultant and approval by the Historic Resources Board.
-All projects must be found to be consistent with the with the Secretary of the Interior’s Standards in addition to other City regulations.
+All projects must be consistent with the Secretary of the Interior’s Standards, as well as the Carmel Municipal Code and applicable design regulations.